MEGA65/mega65-core/doc/structural.md

 the toplevel component within the fpga design
 ( [PDF](./images/container.pdf) 2Mb )
 [![container](./images/container-small.jpg)](./images/container.jpg)
+DDRcontroller/DDRwrapper component needs to be removed from image

 48MHz clock comes in, is buffered and fed to a CLKDLL the CLKDLL outputs four clock signals that are used within the design